NASA TV: Broadcast partnerships

 NASA has used external companies to provide streaming services for online viewers, both embedded into NASA's website and through streams branded by those companies.
 The variety of stream formats used have varied with the available technology and with the popularity of formats, including RealMedia, QuickTime, Windows Media, Flash Video and H.264.

 In July 2005, NASA entered into an agreement with Yahoo! and Akamai Technologies to provide streaming services for NASA TV ahead of the STS-114 mission and associated Return to Flight program after the Space Shuttle Columbia disaster.
 As of 2011, NASA has entered agreements with Ustream to provide high definition streaming of NASA TV and high definition cameras aboard the International Space Station, along with mission audio.
 Archives of press conferences, NASA Social events, and other events are also made available via UStream.
 Other NASA TV programs and events are archived via the NASA TV YouTube channel.

+In July 2023, NASA announced that it would form a new streaming platform known as NASA+, accessible via the agency's mobile apps and apps for digital media player platforms such as Apple TV and Roku.